Shahed70/Laptop-fainr/README.md

 ### Project Description: A fully responsive Ecommerce web application With some advanced funtionalities

 Admin Funtionalities:
-1.Admin must login first with to make any change of the application 2.Admin can added more product
+1.Admin must login first with to make any change of the application. \
+2.Admin can added more product. \
-3.Admin can edit product
+3.Admin can edit product. \
-4.Admin can delete product and much more
+4.Admin can delete product and much more. \

 ## User functionalites:
 1. User can choose product